PrairieLearn/PrairieLearn/doc/running-local.md

 This page describes the procedure to run PrairieLearn within Docker, but using a locally-installed version of the PrairieLearn source code.
 This is the recommended way to do PrairieLearn development.
 This is tested and supported on MacOS, Linux, and Windows.

-* First install the Docker version of PrairieLearn as described in the [installation documentation](installing.md).
+* First install the Docker version of PrairieLearn as described in the [Docker instructions](running-docker.md).

 * Clone PrairieLearn from the main repository: